ShivamV01/Banking-PowerBI/README.md

 2. Open it using [Power BI Desktop](https://powerbi.microsoft.com/desktop/).
 3. Use the filters and slicers to explore data dynamically.

-## 📈 Screenshots

-_Add screenshots of your dashboard pages here for better visualization (optional)._

 ## 🧠 Insights Gained

 - Identified top-performing regions based on revenue.